Click the tabs to see the data in the selected population

 Results may vary based on several factors, including severity of disease.

 NURTURE results were consistent with safety seen in SPINRAZA pivotal studies.
-After a median follow-up of 4.9 years (range 3.9-5.7), 25/25 infants experienced an adverse event (any, including mild [24%], moderate [52%], severe [24%]), and no new safety concerns were identified.§
+After a median follow-up of 4.9 years (range 3.9-5.7), 25/25 infants experienced an adverse event (any, including mild [24%], moderate [52%], severe [24%]).§

 §Serious AEs (N=12) were tendon disorder, dehydration (n=1); bronchitis, choking, pneumonia, medical device change, tonsillectomy (n=1); pneumonia, tonsillectomy (n=1); upper respiratory tract infection, diarrhea (n=1); mycoplasmal pneumonia (n=1); viral upper respiratory tract infection (n=1); post lumbar puncture syndrome, abdominal distention, respiratory distress, dehydration, enterovirus infection, corona virus infection (confirmed not COVID-19), respiratory syncytial virus bronchiolitis, bacterial pneumonia, acute respiratory failure, respiratory failure, tachycardia, viral gastroenteritis, pneumonia, feeding disorder, choking (n=1); respiratory distress, respiratory syncytial virus bronchiolitis, pneumonia aspiration, pneumonia, influenza A virus positive, respiratory failure, respirovirus positive test (n=1); failure to thrive (n=1); urinary tract infection (n=1); respiratory syncytial virus infection (n=1); pyrexia, pneumococcal pneumonia, pneumonia, pseudomonal pneumonia, upper respiratory tract infection (n=1).

-NURTURE study interim analysis data cut-off-date: February 15, 2021.
+NURTURE study interim analysis data cut-off date: February 15, 2021.

-||Caregiver-reported age at which participant first achieved WHO MM confirmed by the study site at the next study visit with a “yes” or “no” response.
+||Caregiver-reported age at which participant first achieved WHO motor milestones confirmed by the study site at the next study visit with a “yes” or “no” response.